drexel-game-devs/Project_Folder/README.md

 So this is the General Project Folder.
 This will contain all assets, art, code, etc.

-Please make sure to put relevant files inside their relevant folders (i.e art goes in Art folder, code in Code etc.)
+Please make sure to put relevant files inside their relevant folders.
+Please make sure to create new subdirectories inside of existing directories to keep things organized, and try to maintain the format of the README below.
+Thanks -- Fry

 Code: